-- Tell us why you've chosen a particular title, theme or location, if appropriate to your project, and how it's relevant to today's audiences and attenders in Wales - Tell us what research and development you have completed to develop your project this far - Tell us about your Creative Partner and other creative professionals and arts organisations you've chosen to work with you: - o How will your project strengthen existing creative partnerships? - o If these are new collaborations, tell us how they came about - If you're planning to tour an exhibition or production, tell us why you and your Creative Partner have chosen particular venues or galleries, and tell us about your relationship with them - If you're planning to tour an exhibition or production outside of Wales, as part of a tour that takes place mainly in Wales, tell us the artistic, financial or business rationale for this decision - Tell us how you'll make sure you deliver a high quality project: - Are you working with a critical friend or creative mentor?
-(This could be a creative professional or an arts organisation) How will this help develop your practice? - Does peer review play a part in your project's development and delivery?
+- Tell us why you've chosen a particular title, theme or location, if appropriate to your project - Tell us how your project will take you beyond your creative comfort zone - Tell us what research you've completed to develop your project this far - If you've chosen particular creative professionals or arts organisations to work with you, tell us how your project is strengthening existing creative partnerships.
+If this is a new collaboration, tell us how this has come about - Tell us how you'll make sure you deliver a high quality project: - Are you working with a critical friend or creative mentor?
+(This could be a creative professional or an arts organisation) How will this help develop your practice? - o Does peer review play a part in your project's development and delivery?

 If you've already chosen the creative professionals who'll be working with you, you should submit their CVs.
 You'll need to tell us how they've been selected.
 Any project staff (including creative professionals) being paid more than £5,000 must be recruited by open selection, unless there is a specific and pressing artistic reason to do otherwise.

 You can read more about attachments in section 5